andreybarsky/pdocvqa_satml/README.md

 $ cd pdocvqa_satml
 ```

+We recommend using a conda environment to handle the dependencies.
+If you don't have conda set up, follow the instructions [here](https://docs.anaconda.com/miniconda/) to set up Miniconda, or use your own distribution of choice.

-To install all the dependencies, you need to create a new conda environment with the provided yml file:
+To install all the dependencies, create a new conda environment with the provided yml file:

 ```bash
 $ conda env create -f environment.yml